UniLogin/UniLogin/docs/source/overview.rst

 - **ensAddress** - address of ENS contract.
 It is required to properly register the ENS name.
 - **resolverAddress** - address of Resolver contract.
 It is required to properly register the ENS name.
 - **registrarAddress** - address of Registrar contract.
 It is required to properly register the ENS name.
-- **gasPrice** - gas price used in the refund.
+- **gasPrice** - gas price used in the refund process.
-- **signature** - the signature of the arguments above.
-Signature prevents against unproperly ENS name registration and potential vulnerabilities like switch public key or gas price.
+- **signature** - the signature of all of the arguments above.
+Signature ensures parameters comes from the owner of the private key (paired to the public key).
+In particular, it prevents against malicious ENS name registration and gas price replacement.

+**ENS name collision**

-Note: Deploy contains ENS name so it could fail (for example when ens name is taken).
+Deploy contains ENS name so it could fail (for example when ens name is taken).
 That's why we require success on register ENS name.
 If it fails, the contract won't be deployed, so the user can choose ENS name once again and register it on the same contract address.

 **Deployment lifecycle**